pldiiw/talks/ipfs-distributed-web.md

        content      path
 ```

-Note: not very convenient, DNS is SLOW
+Note: not very convenient, DNS is SLOW.
-you want sub-millisecond mutability
+you want sub-millisecond mutability.

 ----